volta-cli/rfcs/text/0000-informational-commands.md

 - [Chocolatey](https://chocolatey.org):
     - `list`: searches for both local and remote packages, alias for `search`
         - `-l, --lo, --localonly, --local-only`: only items on the local machine
-        - `-a, --all, --allversions, --all-versions`: results from all versions
+        - `-a, all, allversions, all-versions`: results from all versions
         - `--version=VALUE`: only this specific version match
         - ` -e, --exact`: only exact matches for the name
     - `info` for displaying details about a specific installed package